KenethGarcia/ClassiPyGRB/README.md

-# **Warning: This package is under review.
-Any question, please email [Keneth Garcia-Cifuentes**
+# **Warning: This package is under peer review**

 ![Logo](docs/Animations/images/logo.jpeg)

 **ClassiPyGRB** is a Python 3 package to download, process, visualize and classify Gamma-Ray-Burst (GRB) datavbase from [Swift/BAT Telescope](https://swift.gsfc.nasa.gov/about_swift/bat_desc.html).
 It is distributed over the GNU General Public License Version 2 (1991).
 - - -
 # How to cite
 If you use this code in a publication, please refer to the package by name and cite [Garcia-Cifuentes et al.(2023)](https://ui.adsabs.harvard.edu/abs/2023arXiv230408666G/abstract) -> [arXiv link](https://arxiv.org/abs/2304.08666).
+Any question, please email [Keneth Garcia-Cifuentes](mailto:kenet.garcia@correo.nucleares.unam.mx)

 # Introduction
 Gamma-ray bursts (GRBs) are originated by the death of a massive star or from the merger of two compact objects.
 The classification is based on their duration ([Kouveliotou et al. (1993)](https://ui.adsabs.harvard.edu/abs/1993ApJ...413L.101K/abstract)).
 Nevertheless, events such as GRB 211211A ([Yang et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022Natur.612..232Y/abstract)) has challenged this taxonomy.
 Therefore, this method is not completely reliable for the determination of the progenitors of such events.